Like any craftsperson, a skilled writer has a box of elaborate tools and templates at their disposal.

 Along with this article, you can also consult some relevant books on the subject.

-If you want to help to develop writing skills of your students:
+If you want to help to develop the writing skills of your students:

 - The Writing Strategies Book: Your Everything Guide to Developing Skilled Writers by Jennifer Serravallo by Patty McGee